 Distance walked: 3 km (2 miles) each way for some 45–50 minutes, with a guide

 Don’t worry, expert guides will be with you at all times and you can rest assured extreme safety precautions are taken every step of the way.
-Please watch the video at the bottom of this page because this will give you a good idea of the experience.

 We ask all visitors to behave responsibly during the tour.
 This environment is extremely sensitive and we expect all visitors to leave no footprint behind.
 Whatever you carry in with you, you must also carry out.